pratikguragain10/JS-Concepts-Technical-Paper/JS Technical Paper.md

 - Falsy Values:

+    - A falsy value is a value that is considered false when encountered in a Boolean context.
     - 0, "", null, undefined, false, NaN

 - Truthy Values:

+    -In JavaScript, a truthy value is a value that is considered true when encountered in a Boolean context.
     - Everything else (e.g., "Hello", [], {}, 1)

 - Simple Example